steveSuave/reading-books/README.md

 # reading-books
-Examples and exercises from books including:
+Exercises and examples from books including:
 - An Introduction to Functional Programming Through Lambda Calculus,
 - Structure and Interpretation of Computer Programs,
 - The C Programming Language, Kernighan & Richie,